History of AVCon

 July 20th, 26th and 27th, 2008 – Adelaide University

-AVCon became the first event in the country to highlight and demonstrate a new phenomenon, indie game development, with the first appearance of the Indie Game Room presented by Adelaide TAFE.
-Many games that are shown off are part of the Adelaide TAFE curriculums.
+AVCon became the first event in the country to highlight and demonstrate a new phenomenon, indie game development, with the first appearance of the Indie Game Room (though listed as Indy Games Room) presented by Adelaide TAFE.
+Many games that are shown off are part of the Adelaide TAFE curriculum.

 In 2008, AVCon opened the Facebook page we still use today.